Can you use a compressor as a limiter?

-Before we look at some compressor vs limiter audio examples its important that we clearly define how a limiter functions and in doing that hopefully clearly explain the difference between compressor vs limiter.
+Before we look at some noise gate vs compressor audio examples its important that we clearly define how a limiter functions and in doing that hopefully clearly explain the difference between a noise gate vs noise reduction.

-Although compressor vs limiter both work by applying gain reduction to attenuate transients and dynamics, they do it in slightly different ways and it’s this difference that makes them suited to different situations.
+Although compressor vs gate both work by applying gain reduction to attenuate transients and dynamics, they do it in slightly different ways and it’s this difference that makes them suited to different situations.

 A compressor uses a threshold control which lets the user decide where in the peak the gain reduction process starts, then a ratio control determines the amount the gain is reduced.
 This process is perfect for making the gap between low and high levels in your audio smaller and generally leveling the dynamic signature of your sounds.
-Compression is really at home treating vocals, drums and instruments that need some correction in their general dynamics.
+Dynamic range compression algorithm is really at home treating vocals, drums and instruments that need some correction in their general dynamics.

 Unlike compressors, which are best used for obtaining a more consistent level by reducing louder parts of the recording without squashing the peaks, limiters are best used for reducing peaks or spikes in the recording without affecting anything else.